 11:19 AM March 7, 2015

 Inshore waters from Waitarere to Pukerua Bay and out to Kapiti Island.

-Swell forecast to midnight Tuesday: Northwest 1.5 metres, rising to 2.5 metres this evening, then easing to 1 metre or less on Monday.
+Swell forecast to midnight Wednesday: Northwest 1 metre rising to 3 metres this evening, then easing to 1.5 metres Sunday evening and half a metre or less Monday.

 For more detailed weather information visit